popey/snappy-docs/build-snaps/ros2.md

 ## What problems do snaps solve for ROS2 applications?

 ROS2 is currently in beta, and is only just starting to be placed into a beta slice of the OSRF's own Debian archive.
-Getting your own application there will be difficult until is stabilizes, and it requires that your application is open-source.
+Getting your own application there will be difficult until it stabilizes, and it requires that your application is open-source.
 You're also left with the question of how to update ROS2 and your application on a robotic platform that has already been shipped.
-With snapcraft it's just one command to bundle a specific ROS2 version along with your application into a snap that works anywhere and can be automatically updated.
+With snapcraft it's just one command to bundle a specific ROS2 version along with your application (proprietary or open-source) into a snap that works anywhere and can be automatically updated.

 Here are some snap advantages that will benefit many ROS2 projects: